Lincoln Australian Income Fund

 David King, Stock Doctor member since 2004#

-All Lincoln Indicators Managed Funds are established to provide investors with maximum peace of mind about the security of their investments.
-Not only do we invest in financially healthy companies that have a low risk of failure, but we also hold all client investments in a segregated trust with our custodian J.P.
+All Lincoln Indicators Managed Funds are carefully structured to offer investors peace of mind regarding the security of their investments.
+While the value of investments can fluctuate, we focus on investing in financially stable companies with a low risk of failure.
+Additionally, we ensure that all client investments are held in a segregated trust with our trusted custodian, J.P.
 Morgan Chase Bank.
-Furthermore we are regulated by the Australian Securities and Investment Commission (ASIC) in Australia with strict regulatory requirements which govern exactly what we can and can’t do.
+As a further safeguard, we are regulated by the Australian Securities and Investments Commission (ASIC), and we adhere to stringent regulatory requirements that clearly define our operations and limitations

 Key information